What is Level Design? And How Do You Learn It? (With 2 Codeless Exercises)

 Misconception 2: Level designers only look at their one little piece of the game.

-While that might be true at the start, the best level designers look at the game as as a whole and take idea, lessons and inspiration from the game as a whole.
+While that might be true at the start, the best level designers look at the gameplay as a whole (including mechanics, systems, and loops) and take idea, lessons and inspiration from the game as a whole.

 El Shaddai - a game with very weird level art and concepts that still managed to lead the play through the world without any explanations